How does coaching differ across the world?by

 Looking ahead to future trends, coaching is increasingly being driven to more junior levels, so different types of ‘virtual’ delivery using cost-effective technology will be utilised.
 Coaching clinics are also growing in popularity, where a coach spends a day on site and coaches multiple people.

-However, demand for coaching in person at a senior level will remain strong, therefore the ability to access a pool of high quality local coaches ‘on the ground’ will always be a requirement for large global organisations, not least because the strength of coaching lies in the personalisation of solutions for each individual.
+Demand for coaching in person at a senior level, however, will remain strong, therefore the ability to access a pool of high quality local coaches ‘on the ground’ will always be a requirement for large global organisations, not least because the strength of coaching lies in the personalisation of solutions for each individual.

 Simon Coops has been an active player in the transformation of the HR services market in Resourcing, HR Consulting and Executive Development for over 25 years.
 He was a founder of Talisman, an international Search and Selection company, which was acquired by Penna in 1998 where he worked until 2007, when Acuity Coaching was founded.